-3.8.6 The provision of a fire hydrant is essential for safety reasons, and therefore where a new hydrant is required it must be operational prior to the occupation of the relevant development.
+3.10.6 The provision of a fire hydrant is essential for safety reasons, and therefore where a new hydrant is required it must be operational prior to the occupation of the relevant development.
 In order to enable Avon Fire and Rescue Service to arrange installation of the new hydrant prior to occupation, the contribution will be required upon commencement of the development.

-3.9 Education Facilities
+3.11 Education Facilities

-3.9.1 The policy justification for requesting planning contributions for Children's Services flows down from 'The Schools White Paper: Higher Standards, Better Schools For All', the '14-19 Education and Skills White Paper' at national/regional level and the Bath & North East Somerset Core Strategy Policy CP13, and the National Planning Policy Framework.
+3.11.1 The policy justification for requesting planning contributions for Children's Services flows down from the and the Bath & North East Somerset Core Strategy Policy CP13 and the National Planning Policy Framework (NPPF).
+The Department for Education has published guidance for local education authorities on developer contributions for education1.